inducer/pycuda/doc/source/array.rst

 contains tools to help generate kernels that evaluate multi-stage expressions on one or several operands in a single pass.

-.. function:: get_scalar_kernel(arguments, operation, name="kernel", keep=False, options=[])
+.. class:: ScalarKernel(arguments, operation, name="kernel", keep=False, options=[])

-    Return a :class:`pycuda.driver.Function` that performs
-    the takes the *arguments* plus a total size argument `n`, and performs the scalar *operation* on each entry of its arguments, if that argument is a vector.
+    Generate a Return a :class:`pycuda.driver.Function` that takes the *arguments*, and performs the scalar *operation* on each entry of its arguments, if that argument is a vector.

-    *arguments* is specified as a C argument list. *operation* is specified as a C assignment statement, without a semicolon.
+    *arguments* is specified as a string formatted as a C argument list.
+    *operation* is specified as a C assignment statement, without a semicolon.
     Vectors in *operation* should be indexed by the variable *i*.

     *name* specifies the name as which the kernel is compiled, *keep* and *options* are passed unmodified to :class:`pycuda.driver.SourceModule`.

-    The :class:`pycuda.driver.Function` returned is already prepared for invocation. (see :meth:`pycuda.driver.Function.prepare`)

-    Suggested block and grid size tuples can be found in the :attr:`pycuda.gpuarray.GPUArray._grid` and
-    :attr:`pycuda.gpuarray.GPUArray._block` attributes of a
-    :class:`pycuda.gpuarray.GPUArray`.
+    .. method:: __call__(*args)

+        Invoke the generated scalar kernel.
+The arguments may either be scalars or :class:`GPUArray` instances.

 Here's a usage example::